Hot sneaker marketplace GOAT adds former Twitter COO Adam Bain to board

 “I remember…hanging out in the shoe stores walking in the aisles – that experience hasn’t changed from when I was a kid.
 My passion about the product, shoes, hasn’t changed — but the technology drastically has.
 The experience of discovery and purchase around shoes hasn’t dramatically changed since [then].”

-That’s what Hu and Sugano say they’re focused on, making the experience of buying shoes something that reflects the modern world and technology as it stands now.
+That’s what Lu and Sugano say they’re focused on, making the experience of buying shoes something that reflects the modern world and technology as it stands now.
 And they’re exploring heading up-stream from resale to first-party sales as well.

 “I look at this not as a sneaker marketplace, but a play on the future of retail and a play on a product that has a connection to passion and emotions of consumers,” says Bain.